 Huma Mulji works with sculptural installation, photography, collage and drawing.
-The city and its collective memory, the everyday and the overlooked serve as subjects in her deliberately awkward works.
-Looking at the dysfunctional, the sorrowful, the futile and the funny, the sculptures stand as inconvenient witnesses to time and place, critically exploring material, form and a fragmented historical narrative.
-Within a backdrop of economic globalisation, state and military power, Mulji has an abiding interest in examining the specificity of place, amplifying a perpetual discomfort and scepticism from the perspective of both observer and participant, in the face of colonialism and capitalism.
+Drawing on the city and its collective memory, , within a backdrop of economic globalisation, state power and fragmented histories, she activates the dysfunctional, the sorrowful, the futile and the funny.
+The sculptures stand as inconvenient witnesses to time and place, critically exploring material & form in her deliberately awkward works.
+Mulji has an abiding interest in examining the specificity of place, amplifying a perpetual discomfort and scepticism from the perspective of both observer and participant.

-Mulji’s participation in recent exhibitions includes: Can you Hear my Voice?
-Margaret Lawrence Gallery, Melbourne, Australia (2021); Skyfall (solo) Karachi, Pakistan (2020); The Centre of Gravity, Bristol, UK (2020); In the Open and in Stealth MACBA, Barcelona, Spain (2018); Witness, Karachi Biennale (2017); welcome to what we took from is the state, Queens Museum, New York, USA (2017); A Country of Last Things, Koel Gallery, Karachi, (2016); The Great Game, Irani Pavilion, Venice Biennale (2015); and Burning Down the House, 10th Gwangju Biennale, South Korea (2014); Forthcoming projects include the South West Showcase (2022) MIRROR, Plymouth College of Art.
+Mulji’s participation in recent exhibitions includes: Your Tongue in My Mouth (solo), Mirror, Plymouth; Can you Hear my Voice?
+Margaret Lawrence Gallery, Melbourne, Australia (2021); Skyfall (solo) Karachi, Pakistan (2020); The Centre of Gravity, Bristol, UK (2020); In the Open and in Stealth MACBA, Barcelona, Spain (2018); Witness, Karachi Biennale (2017); welcome to what we took from is the state, Queens Museum, New York, USA (2017); A Country of Last Things, Koel Gallery, Karachi, (2016); The Great Game, Irani Pavilion, Venice Biennale (2015); and Burning Down the House, 10th Gwangju Biennale, South Korea (2014)

-She currently lives in Bristol, UK and is Senior Lecturer, Fine Art, at the University of the West of England, Bristol.
+She is a Senior Lecturer in Fine Art, at the University of the West of England, Bristol.